kschan0214/sepia/README.md

 This toolbox is still under development, so you may encounter some bugs.

-`qsm_hub` is free for educational and research purposes only.
+**QSM Hub** is available for educational and research purposes only.
 Commerical or clinical use is not permitted.
-When you use `qsm_hub` in your research, please cite the related papers in your processing pipeline.
+When you use **QSM Hub** in your research, please cite the related papers of the methods in your processing pipeline.
 Clicking the hyperlinks of the methods below will redirect you to the paper webiste or you can also find the full details in the Referencing section below.
 Otherwise, you can also check the citation document for more details.

 If you have any question or you would like to provide suggestion to improve this toolbox/report